-Describe how the products of this work will be accessible to its target audience and to the broader biological, interdisciplinary, and other audiences.
+Describe how knowledge obtained through support of this work will be disseminated to its target audience and to the broader biological, interdisciplinary, and other audiences.
+When appropriate, describe how the products (instrumentation, software, research methods) of this work will be accessible to its target audience and to the broader biological, interdisciplinary, and other audiences.
 Provide a clear statement of relevant intellectual property considerations and any constraints these may place on access to the proposed resource.